Photographer: Marquis Perkins.

 It’s fitting that Hounsou uses this metaphor, as the film Amistad, about a 19th-century slave ship, even with its flaws, helped him realize the gaps in his own understanding and fueled his desire to foster reconciliation and reconnection.

 In this spirit, the DHF launched Africa Reconnect, an annual series of music and sports events.
-The centerpiece is Run Richmond 16.19, a run/walk of 6.19 miles or 16.19 kilometers, designed to highlight historical sites in Richmond, where the first slave ship is believed to have docked in 1619.
+The centerpiece is Run Richmond 16.19, a run/walk of either 6.19 or 16.19 kilometers, designed to highlight historical sites in Richmond, where the first slave ship is believed to have docked in 1619.
 This year’s event takes place on September 21.
 Future events will include two other locations, Liverpool in the U.K. and Ouidah, in Hounsou’s home country.

 Each city features artist Stephen Broadbent’s Reconciliation Triangle, which, when connected, forms the Triangle of Hope — promoting forgiveness through acknowledgment and using reconciliation and justice to shape a new future.
 As Hounsou sees it, gathering at these sites to reclaim steps once taken forcibly and brutally, now willingly and joyfully, will help transform the spaces themselves.